MrBrownNL/Advent-of-Code-2024/README.md

 I use AI as a tool to improve my Python skills, write efficient code, and learn new programming techniques, which significantly accelerated my learning curve and helped me understand complex concepts.

+Daily solutions will be posted with 1 day delay 😏

 This project is currently a work in progress.
 The ultimate goal is to auto-generate the solution files by constructing an agent using LangChain which takes the puzzle text as an input.

 ## Installation